 The Company does not accrue for contingent losses that, in its judgment, are considered to be reasonably possible, but not probable.
 Estimating reasonably possible losses also requires the analysis of multiple possible outcomes that often depend on judgments about potential actions by third parties.
-NOW's management currently estimates a range of loss for reasonably possible losses for which an estimate can be made is between zero and \$25 million in the international segment primarily attributable to accounts receivable with one customer.
-The Company has accrued its best estimate for loss at December 31, 2015.
+NOW's management currently estimates a range of loss for reasonably possible losses for which an estimate can be made is between zero and \$18 million in the international segment primarily attributable to accounts receivable with one customer.
+The Company has accrued its best estimate for loss as of December 31, 2016.
 Factors underlying this estimated range of loss may change from time to time, and actual results may vary significantly from this estimate.